JBShady/COD5-Remastered/README.md

 #### Bouncing Betty
 * Decreased delay from 2 seconds to 1 second before activation
 * Limit of 30 Betties placed per player, last Betty auto detonates
-* When more than 4 mines explode one frame the server waits another frame before continung to prevent crashes, similar to Satchel failsafes
+* When more than 4 mines explode one frame the server waits another frame before continung to prevent crashes, similar to Treyarch's Satchel Charge failsafe
 * Fixed capitalization in the instruction hintstring
-* Trigger requires the player to look at the wall chalk, like other weapons
+* Wallbuy trigger requires the player to look at the chalk, like other weapons
+* Added prone settings so weapon lowers as player crawls

 #### Molotov Cocktails
 * Added fire FX deaths when zombies are killed
 * Disabled explosive voiceover, quotes do not apply
-* Received a small buff so they are better than normal grenades while still being far from powerful
+* Received a buff so they are better than normal grenades while still being far from powerful
 * Leaves AOE damage at location of impact that deals ticks of fire damage to zombies that walk through the fire

 #### Frag Grenades
-* Recieved a small buff making frag grenades on all maps behave similar to the regular Der Riese style / Black Ops I
+* Recieved a small buff making frag grenades on all maps behave similar to the regular Der Riese / Black Ops I
-* Fixed plurality on hintstrings
+* Fixed plurality on wallbuy hintstrings
 * If a player with full grenades tries to purchase more, the wall model simply appears but no points are lost
-* Grenade suicide does not give you an extra grenade when falling into last stand
+* Grenade suicide does not spawn an extra grenade after dying

 #### Ray Gun
 * Fixed idle animation to remove blocky left hand